tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Applications
 ^^^^^^^^^^^^

 Muscle oxygen saturation is gaining popularity as a tool for physiological research.
+See some examples below:

 * It is used in sports science, most notably cardiovascular exercise but also a wide variety of other activities, to assess performance and tailor training programs [#]_ [#]_ [#]_ [#]_.
 * It can be used to help assess the effects of exercise in patients with cardiovascular [#]_ [#]_ [#]_ and neuromuscular [#]_ diseases.